Caliatdrimme/LSH-fgmpi/README.md

 mpicc lsh2.c -I/usr/include/glib-2.0 -I/usr/lib/x86_64-linux-gnu/glib-2.0/include -o lsh2 -lglib-2.0 -lm

+parse.py: takes files in data folder, collects stats, normalizes for ssh and sax, produces turned files for each flight and each variable - this goes into processed folder res-stats.txt: contains lengths of flights, summary stats on all variables and start and end time steps of all phases

+lsh2.c: main code

+experiment.py: code to run experiments (data files codes to be taken from the processed folder) to run: python3 experiment.py param (param is index of experiment)

+produces into main directory:
+log.txt gets rewritten with each trial (log of run of c code) reslog.txt contains times and commands ran with trial numbers the c code produces similarity_method_trial.csv files

+need to move resulting files into results for graph production

+eval.py: code for producing graphs/results into final folder
+- for the files in the results folder

 TODO: update the readme and git repo, folders, merge to main branch